 DEFY: Disability Empowerment for YSD, is a disability affinity group founded in 2018.
 DEFY uses the term disability purposefully and politically.
 Disability is a condition imposed by cultures that actively disable variant bodies and minds.
 DEFY exists to create accessible spaces of community and support by and for the disabled community of YSD.
 It advocates for stories of disability on the stage and for disabled voices in the room.
 In all of its work DEFY acknowledges that disability identities are intertwined with race, gender, sexuality, citizenship, age, religion, and class, and it strives to hold space for discussion and action that piece through these intersections and honor their complexities.

 Founded in 2015, El Colectivo is a collectively organized ensemble for Latinx, Latin American, and allied Yale School of Drama members to unite expressions of Latinidad under one roof to uplift themselves, their art, and their communities in conocimiento.

 Founded in 1981, FOLKS exists to cultivate solidarity, legacy, and high-risk artistry among the Black artists at Yale School of Drama; it honors their rich history and informs the culture of the School for the next generation of Black artists through performances, activism, and discussion.

-Founded in 2015, WVIT aims to provide a platform for the spectrum of womxn's voices in theatre at Yale School of Drama, by celebrating and illuminating narratives in the art form.
-We are committed to hosting productive conversations about gender in theatre and at YSD, and advocating for womxn's rights as individuals, artists, and as equal members of society through the medium of theatre and by raising awareness of the issues, challenges, and victories of theatre-womxn of yesterday, today, and the future.
-We seek to support the marginalized voices in theatre and YSD through the lens of gender.
+Founded in 2015, WVIT aims to provide a platform for the spectrum of womxn’s voices in theater at Yale School of Drama by celebrating and illuminating narratives in the art form.
+WVIT is committed to hosting productive conversations about gender in theater and at YSD, and advocating for womxn’s rights as individuals, artists, and equal members of society through the medium of theater and by raising awareness of the issues, challenges, and victories of theater-womxn of yesterday, today, and the future.
+WVIT seeks to support the marginalized voices in theater and YSD through the lens of gender.